jamespeterschinner/genflow/README.md

-# Genflow - Utility Library for Iterables in TypeScript
+# Genflow - Utility Library for generators

-Inspired by python itertools, Genflow is a TypeScript module that provides a collection of utility functions for working with iterables.
-It offers a wide range of operations that can be performed on iterables, allowing you to process and manipulate data in various ways.
+Inspired by python itertools, Genflow provides a collection of utility functions for chaining generator functions.
+It offers a wide range of operations, allowing you to process and manipulate data in various ways.

 ## Installation

-To use Genflow in your TypeScript project, you can install it via npm:
+To use Genflow in your project, you can install it via npm:

 ```bash
 npm install genflow